 "Every Breath You Take" by Sting and the Police.
 Brides should blush (as should grooms) if they get married to the

 Big Brother-ish strains of:

 Heart's "Alone" runs a close second, with these disturbing stalker lines:

 And now it chills me to the bone:

 Ironically, the rock song with perhaps the best lyrics of all time almost falls

-While "One" is not a stalker song, it still defies logic that anyone can walk
+While "One" is not a stalker song, it still defies logic that

 down the aisle to lyrics like: